About the course

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

 The Sackler Library has excellent library resources for Mesopotamia and the Ancient Near East, including language, literature, history, and archaeology.
 The areas covered include Akkadian, Sumerian, Hittite, Elamite, Old Persian, Hurrian and Ugaritic.
 The Griffith Institute is located within the Sackler Library building and contains the offices of the main teachers of Mesopotamian studies and Egyptology.
 The Griffith Institute archives hold Egyptological and Assyriological papers.
 The Topographical Bibliography of Egyptian Sites is also edited there.

-As well as the Sackler Library and Griffith Institute, you are able to use the Oriental Institute Library, housed in the Oriental Institute.
+As well as the Sackler Library and Griffith Institute, you are able to use the Nizami Ganjavi Library at the Faculty of Asian and Middle Eastern Studies.
 You will have access to the University's centrally provided electronic resources and the faculty IT Officer.
 There is a computing room for the use of graduate students in the Faculty of Asian and Middle Eastern Studies, as well as a common room where tea and coffee are available and staff and students can meet.

 The Ashmolean Museum has an extensive and notable collection of Ancient Near Eastern and Egyptological antiquities, including the most important collection of Cuneiform tablets in the UK after the British Museum.
 You are encouraged to familiarise yourself with the collection and to learn how to read and copy from original clay tablets.